gritzko/replicated.cc/concepts/unicode.md

 Another take: extending an interoperability standard means sabotaging it.

-Still I wonder whether we can move in the opposite direction at all?
+Still, I wonder whether we can move in the opposite direction at all?
-Let's call it the SCRU principle: Support the Core, leave the Rest Unsupported (forever).
+Let's call it the SCRU principle: Support the Critical, Reject the Unnecessary.
-What is SCRU Unicode then?
-It is basically BMP in two-byte fixed-width little-endian coding.
+*SCRU Unicode 1.0* is BMP in two-byte fixed-width little-endian coding.
-Likely gzipped, but never recoded.
+End of the spec.